Security and Privacy on Generative Data in AIGC: A Survey: Controllability on Generative Data

 \subsection{Summary}

 In table \ref{tab:control}, we summarize the solutions for the controllability of generative data in AIGC.
 We emphasize the discussion on the access control and traceability of generative data.
-By implementing them, we can protect the security and privacy of generative data, ensuring its credibility and reliability and providing robust support for the compliant use of the data.
+By implementing them, we can protect the security and privacy of generative data, ensuring its credibility and reliability and providing robust support for the compliant use of the data. {In addition, adversarial attacks can also have an impact on the controllability of generative data.
+On the one hand, adversarial attacks can attack the watermark remover to prevent the loss of controllable information, which achieves stable controllability of generative data.
+On the other hand, adversarial attacks can also attack the watermark extractor to prevent the extraction of controllable information, which exacerbates the controllability challenge on generative data.}

-Adding adversarial perturbations and watermarks to data both involve the introduction of additional information.
-However, these additional pieces of information are susceptible to removal by existing adversarial techniques \cite{jiang2023evading}.
-Therefore, it is crucial to enhance the robustness of these technologies, which will increase their effectiveness against all forms of attacks, while also ensuring data integrity, authenticity and persistence of ownership.